-vaults & occuli, take 2
+vaults & occuli, third round

 In typical fashion, a synthetic plan was due: taking the vault from yesterday’s post (my take on Lutyen’s take on Soane’s take on antiquity), I slapped a half-round colonnades on either end covered each in a large conical shingled roof.
 The fun part is the cornice of the cubic vaulted form, which does some funky things to accommodate modules, structure, and walls, shown in the bottom drawing (wormseye axonometric detail).
 The lantern is a direct quote of the lighthouse lantern at Old Point Loma in San Diego.